Should You Choose an Open Adoption in Kansas?

 What is an Open Adoption, and is it Right for You?

-If you’ve had any of these questions, you’re not alone.
-Many prospective birth mothers before you have had the same questions — and many have found the answers and reassurance they need through an open adoption in Kansas.
+If you have questions about how this will work, you’re not alone.
+Many prospective birth mothers before you have had the same questions — and many have found the answers and reassurance they need through an open adoption in Kansas with American Adoptions.

 The vast majority of domestic infant adoptions today include direct post-placement contact.
 This is a drastic shift from how things used to be, and a growing body of research confirms that open adoption can be highly beneficial to the prospective birth mother, adoptive family and child.